traefik/traefik/docs/configuration/backends/kubernetes.md

 <5> `traefik.ingress.kubernetes.io/service-weights` example:

+Note that currently 3 decimal places is supported at most.
+And exceeding precision might bring unknown problems.
+For each path definition, this annotation will fail when:

+- the sum of backends' weights exceeds 100%
+- the sum of backends' weights is less than 100% without one or more omitted backends

 ```yaml
 service_backend1: 1% # Note that the field names must match service names referenced in the Ingress object.
 service_backend2: 33.33%